 The Cloud Posture dashboard shows:

-- Configuration risk metrics for individual clusters
+- Configuration risk metrics for individual cloud accounts and Kubernetes clusters

-- Configuration risks grouped by CIS section
+- Configuration risks grouped by CIS Section (security guideline category)

 Cloud Posture dashboard UIedit